ArpitChhabra23306/BuyBliss/README.md

-# 🛍️ SHOPPER - E-commerce React App
+# 🛍️ BuyBliss - E-commerce React App

 BuyBliss is a stylish and responsive e-commerce website built with **React.js**.
 It offers a seamless shopping experience with features like product listings, category filtering, cart management, and more.